timjen3/ttrpg-engine/Readme.md

 Mappings without a specific item specified will be applied to all items in the sequence.

+From and To inside a mapping support replacement characters. ex: `"from": "{rename_me}"`

 ### Roles

 Roles have attributes that can be used within equations.
 To inject role attributes into equations you must add a Mapping with a Role property set.
 Setting the Role property will make the mapping source the role with the specified name.